CrowdStrike/aws-security-lake/README.md

 **Execute the instructions below in your master Amazon Security Lake account.**

-#### 2.1 Deploy IAM Roles
+#### 2.1 Create Glu IAM Roles

 Please follow AWS's guidance on creating an IAM role that allows Security Lake to interact with custom sources: [Prerequisite: Create IAM role before adding custom sources](https://docs.aws.amazon.com/security-lake/latest/userguide/custom-sources.html).
-If you've already created the IAM role, record the ARN as you'll need it for the next step
+If you've already created the IAM role, record the ARN as you'll need it for the next step.

 #### 2.2 Register CrowdStrike as custom source provider